 - Regent Seven Seas Cruises

-Once your ship arrives in the port, and you are cleared to leave, you’ll have lots of options to spend your day.
+Once your ship arrives in the port, and you are cleared to leave, you’ll have lots of options to spend your day in downtown Boston.
 Your cruise line will have some excursions available for you to book, but it’s also pretty easy to get around Boston.
 Cabs should be available from near the port.

 If you have little children, you may want to visit the Boston Children’s Museum or the New England Aquarium, which are not too far from the cruise port.
-Quincy Market, Faneuil Hall, Boston’s North End, and the Freedom Trail are a quick cab ride away.
+Quincy Market, Faneuil Hall, Boston’s North End, and the Institute of Contemporary Art, are a quick cab ride away.
+If you are interested in American History, you may consider a walk on the Freedom Trail.

 Other options include a tour of Fenway Park (depending on availability), a walk through the Boston Public Garden and Boston Common, the Boston Museum of Science, Harvard Square, and the Boston Museum of Fine Art.
 In the summer, you may consider booking a Boston Harbor Cruise or a whale watch.

-There are some restaurants located not too far from the cruise terminal, but I’d definitely recommend venturing out.
+There are some restaurants located not too far from the cruise terminal within the Boston area, but I’d definitely recommend venturing out.
 The city is very accessible, and it’s easy to get in a cab or an Uber and explore the city for the day.

 Read more about Flynn Cruiseport Boston here.